Configuring AnyCost Bucket File Drops

 For example, a new billing drop created on May 19, 2022 at 3:45:16PM UTC would have a drop ID of 20220519T154516Z

-Please Note: With this in mind, empty data drops will effectively remove all billing data for the supplied period.
-An empty drop is one containing a <manifest.json> file that points to a CSV with headers and no rows.
+NOTE: Empty data drops will effectively remove all billing data for the supplied period.
+An empty drop is one containing a <manifest.json> file that points to a CSV file with headers and no rows.

-This file includes metadata about the current contents under the <billing_data_id> including the version and pointer to the current <drop_id>.
-A change to the manifest.json indicates the data under this <billing_data_id> should be re-ingested and completely replace any prior instance of data with the same <billing_data_id>.
+manifest.json is the file that includes metadata about the current contents under the <billing_data_id> including the version and pointer to the current <drop_id>.
+A change to the manifest.json file indicates the data under this <billing_data_id> should be re-ingested and completely replace any prior instance of data with the same <billing_data_id>.

 Data will not be re-ingested unless the manifest.json is updated.